 - (a) Zoning Map Amendments.
-The following review and approval criteria shall be used in reviewing and acting on zoning map amendments, including changing conditions to existing zoning: - (1) Whether the proposed amendment would allow a use that is generally suitable for the site compared to other possible uses and the uses and zoning of adjacent and nearby properties; - (2) Whether the proposed amendment would adversely affect the economic value or the uses of adjacent and nearby properties; - (3) Whether the property to be affected by the proposed amendment can be used as currently zoned; and whether the value of the subject property are diminished by the current zoning; - (4) Whether the proposed amendment, if adopted, would result in a use which would or could cause an excessive or burdensome use of existing streets, schools, sewers, water resources, police and fire protection, or other utilities; - (5) Whether the subject property under the proposed amendment is in conformity with the policies and intent of the adopted Comprehensive Plan for Pickens County, Jasper, Nelson and Talking Rock, as amended; and - (6) Whether there are other conditions or transitional patterns affecting the use and development of the subject property, if applicable, which give grounds for either approval or disapproval of the proposed amendment; the length of time the property has been vacant as zoned considered in the context of land development in the vicinity of the property. - (b) Comprehensive Plan and Future Development Map Amendments.
-The following review and approval criteria shall be used in reviewing and acting on all Comprehensive Plan and Future Development Map amendments: - (1) Whether the Comprehensive Plan amendment proposal is compatible with the surrounding future land uses as identified in the Future Development Map. - (2) Whether the Comprehensive Plan amendment proposal can be adequately served by existing transportation facilities and other infrastructure, such as schools, water and sewer. - (3) Whether the Comprehensive Plan amendment proposal negatively impacts natural and historic resources identified by the City. - (4) Whether the Comprehensive Plan amendment proposal is in the best interest of the City and the public good and whether the proposal protects the health and welfare of its citizens. - (5) Whether the property to be affected by the Comprehensive Plan amendment proposal has a
+The following review and approval criteria shall be used in reviewing and acting on zoning map amendments, including changing conditions to existing zoning: - (1) Whether the subject property under the proposed amendment is in conformity with the policies and intent of the adopted Comprehensive Plan for Pickens County, Jasper, Nelson and Talking Rock, as amended;

+- (2) Whether the proposed amendment would allow a use that is generally suitable for the site compared to other possible uses and the uses and zoning of adjacent and nearby properties; - (3) Whether the proposed amendment would adversely affect the economic value or the uses of adjacent and nearby properties; - (4) Whether the property to be affected by the proposed amendment can be used as currentlyzoned; and whether the value of the subject property are diminished by the current zoning; - (5) Whether the proposed amendment, if adopted, would result in a use which would or could causean excessive or burdensome use of existing streets, schools, sewers, water resources, police and fire protection, or other utilities; - (6) Whether the property has been vacant as zoned and the length of time it has been vacant, if so; - (7) Whether the change requested is out of scale with the needs of the City as a whole or theimmediate neighborhood; - (8) Whether adequate sites for the proposed use can be permitted on properties already appropriately zoned; and, - (9) Whether there are other conditions or transitional patterns affecting the use and development of the subject property, if applicable, which give grounds for either approval or disapproval of the proposed amendment. - (b) Comprehensive Plan and Future Development Map Amendments.
+The following review and approval criteria shall be used in reviewing and acting on all Comprehensive Plan and Future Development Mapamendments: - (1) Whether the Comprehensive Plan amendment proposal is compatible with the surroundingfuture land uses as identified in the Future Development Map; - (2) Whether the Comprehensive Plan amendment proposal can be adequately served by existing transportation facilities and other infrastructure, such as schools, water, and sewer; - (3) Whether the Comprehensive Plan amendment proposal negatively impacts natural and historicresources identified by the City; - (4) Whether the Comprehensive Plan amendment proposal is in the best interest of the City and the public good and whether the proposal protects the health and welfare of its citizens; - (5) Whether the property to be affected by the Comprehensive Plan amendment proposal has areasonable economic use as currently designated on the Future Development Map; and - (6) Whether the land use amendment proposal meets the policies and intent established in the Comprehensive Plan for Pickens County, Jasper, Nelson and Talking Rock, as amended. - (c) Text Amendments.
+The following review and approval criteria shall be used in reviewing and acting onall text amendments: